SensorNet-UFAL/environmentMonitoring/micaz/README.md

 make micaz

-After the make process, a class MicazMsg.java should be in the node folder.
+After the make command, a class MicazMsg.java should be in the node folder.
 If you want to process arrived data, you should include this class in your project.